robinacc2018/compciv-2018-robina/senate-disclosures/README.md

 # Final project readme

-My idea for a report on Senate finance disclosures is to look at the network of senetors by state and compare it to the average household network of the state they represent.
-The visualization idea is to show the comparision of senators net worth as a percentage of median house hold network projected onto a map of the United States.
+My idea for a report on Senate finance disclosures is to look at the annual inocome of senators by state and compare it to the average household income of the state they represent.
+The visualization idea is to show the comparision of senators annual income as a percentage of median household income network projected onto a map of the United States.

 ## References

+Median Household Income by State 2016 - https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk

 How much are California's members of congress worth? - http://www.fresnobee.com/news/politics-government/politics-columns-blogs/political-notebook/article203579219.html